 Pomegranate Container Size and Type

-Size of containers depends on desired size and variety of pomegranate tree/shrub.
-Actual size of containers depends on time that gardener has for such plants - larger containers requires less frequent watering, for example.
+The size of containers depends on desired size and variety of pomegranate tree/shrub.
+The actual size of containers depends on the time that gardener has for such plants - larger containers require less frequent watering, for example.

-If you have base plate with wheels (or wheeled base) and you are afraid of excess water damaging your plants, but you still want to have container on the base plate with wheels, simply make enough holes in the base plate AND in the containers bottom - such base plate with wheels is excellent option for plants that need repositioning.
+If you have a base plate with wheels (or wheeled base) and you are afraid of excess water damaging your plants, but you still want to have a container on the base plate with wheels, simply make enough holes in the base plate AND in the bottom of the container - such base plate with wheels is an excellent option for plants that need repositioning.

 Small, Dwarf and Bonsai Pomegranate Varieties

-When choosing variety for growing in containers, be sure to pick the variety that has wonderful flowers, but also bear edible fruits.
+When choosing a variety for growing in containers, be sure to pick the variety that has wonderful flowers, but also bears edible fruits.
 Unless you really, but really don't like pomegranate :)

-'Wonderful' variety grows as small tree or a shrub and can be successfully grown in the containers.
-Also, be sure to check varieties like 'Nana' (dwarf, 2-3 feet high), Angel Red, Parfianka, Red Silk, Pink Satin, Sharp Velvet etc. Also there are interesting varieties like Haku-Botan or Toyru-Shibori - I never had any of these two, but I will give them a try one day :)
+'Wonderful' variety grows as a small tree or a shrub and can be successfully grown in containers.
+Also, be sure to check varieties like 'Nana' (dwarf, 2-3 feet high), Angel Red, Parfianka, Red Silk, Pink Satin, Sharp Velvet, etc. Also, there are interesting varieties like Haku-Botan or Toyru-Shibori - I never had any of these two, but I will give them a try one day :)